martincik/react-native-hockeyapp/README.md

       .setBundleAssetName("index.android.bundle")
       .setJSMainModuleName("index.android")
       .addPackage(new MainReactPackage())
-      .addPackage(new RNHockeyAppPackage(this)) // <------ add this line to yout MainActivity class
+      .addPackage(new RNHockeyAppPackage(this)) // <------ add this line to your MainActivity class
       .setUseDeveloperSupport(BuildConfig.DEBUG)
       .setInitialLifecycleState(LifecycleState.RESUMED)
       .build();